willking2/fish546_W15/nlap-ano/workflow.md

 By following the steps in this workflow, you should be able to produce transcriptome annotation files for the dogwhelk, *Nucella lapillus* with Gene Ontology information and protein names information.
 You should also be able to produce stress subsets of the annotations.
 This workflow includes the steps for visualizing the annotations.
 A list of products produced in this workflow is available at the end of this document.

+This workflow is split into three sections:

+1. Blast
+2. Gene Ontology and Protein Name Information
+3. Visualization

 Software/tools used in this workflow:

 - Windows 7 PC